siqi-wang915/siqi-wang915.github.io/_pages/about.md

 # 🔥 News
-- *2025.06*: &nbsp;🎉🎉 I receive my master's degree from School of Aerospace Engineering, Xiamen University!
+- *Jun.
+2025*: &nbsp;🎉🎉 I receive my master's degree from School of Aerospace Engineering, Xiamen University!
-- *2025.06*: &nbsp;🎉🎉 My friend Xiaodong Zhang complete the paper about data-driven vibration response prediction for blades and submit it to Reliability Engineering & System Safety!
+- *Jun.
+2025*: &nbsp;🎉🎉 My friend Xiaodong Zhang complete the paper about data-driven vibration response prediction for blades and submit it to Reliability Engineering & System Safety!
-- *2025.05*: &nbsp;🎉🎉 I complete my master's thesis defense and thank all the committee members for their valuable comments.
+- *May 2025*: &nbsp;🎉🎉 I complete my master's thesis defense and thank all the committee members for their valuable comments.
-- *2025.05*: &nbsp;🎉🎉 I complete the paper about triply periodic minimal surface structure (TPMS) modeling method!
+- *May 2025*: &nbsp;🎉🎉 I complete the paper about triply periodic minimal surface structure (TPMS) modeling method!
-- *2025.04*: &nbsp;🎉🎉 I receive the review reports for my master's thesis, and all the reviewers give me scores above 90!
+- *Apr.
+2025*: &nbsp;🎉🎉 I receive the review reports for my master's thesis, and all the reviewers give me scores above 90!
-- *2025.04*: &nbsp;🎉🎉 The paper about High-cycle fatigue life prediction from my friend Xiaodong Zhang is accepted by Reliability Engineering & System Safety!
+- *Apr.
+2025*: &nbsp;🎉🎉 The paper about High-cycle fatigue life prediction from my friend Xiaodong Zhang is accepted by Reliability Engineering & System Safety!
-- *2025.04*: &nbsp;🎉🎉 I finish my first IELST test in Xiamen University Siming Campus!
+- *Apr.
+2025*: &nbsp;🎉🎉 I finish my first IELST test in Xiamen University Siming Campus!
-- *2025.03*: &nbsp;🎉🎉 The paper about triply periodic minimal surface structure (TPMS) and bird strike is accepted by Aerospace science and technology!
+- *Mar.
+2025*: &nbsp;🎉🎉 The paper about triply periodic minimal surface structure (TPMS) and bird strike is accepted by Aerospace science and technology!
-- *2024.12*: &nbsp;🎉🎉 I attended the Fujian-Jiangxi Provincial Academic Conference and have an oral presentation!
+- *Dec.
+2024*: &nbsp;🎉🎉 I attended the Fujian-Jiangxi Provincial Academic Conference and have an oral presentation!
-- *2024.10*: &nbsp;🎉🎉 I complete the paper about TPMS structure and bird strike and submit to Aerospace science and technology!
+- *Oct.
+2024*: &nbsp;🎉🎉 I complete the paper about TPMS structure and bird strike and submit to Aerospace science and technology!
-- *2024.08*: &nbsp;🎉🎉 The paper about super-element condensation method from my friend Zhe Yang is accepted by Journal of Mechanical Strength (In Chinese)!
+- *Aug.
+2024*: &nbsp;🎉🎉 The paper about super-element condensation method from my friend Zhe Yang is accepted by Journal of Mechanical Strength (In Chinese)!
-- *2024.06*: &nbsp;🎉🎉 The paper about model updating from my friend Jinhui Li is accepted by Mathematics!
+- *Jun.
+2024*: &nbsp;🎉🎉 The paper about model updating from my friend Jinhui Li is accepted by Mathematics!
-- *2024.05*: &nbsp;🎉🎉 My paper about multiple-bird-strike is accepted by Aerospace!
+- *May.
+2024*: &nbsp;🎉🎉 My paper about multiple-bird-strike is accepted by Aerospace!
-- *2024.04*: &nbsp;🎉🎉 I complete the paper about multiple-bird-strike and submit to Aerospace!
+- *Apr.
+2024*: &nbsp;🎉🎉 I complete the paper about multiple-bird-strike and submit to Aerospace!
-- *2023.10*: &nbsp;🎉🎉 I join Aero Engine Academy of China as a research assistant for CAE software development.
+- *Oct.
+2023*: &nbsp;🎉🎉 I join Aero Engine Academy of China as a research assistant for CAE software development.
-- *2022.09*: &nbsp;🎉🎉 I join the Centre for Advanced Machine Design and Data Analytics (CAMDDA) and supervised by Prof. Baoqiang Zhang.
+- *Sep.
+2022*: &nbsp;🎉🎉 I join the Centre for Advanced Machine Design and Data Analytics (CAMDDA) and supervised by Prof. Baoqiang Zhang.
-- *2022.06*: &nbsp;🎉🎉 I receive my bachelor's degree from Hunan University!
+- *Jun.
+2022*: &nbsp;🎉🎉 I receive my bachelor's degree from Hunan University!

 # 📝 Publications